DesyncTheThird/corne-keymap/readme.md

 - Uncommon locking layers (numpad/steno) also accessible from large combos;
 - `New` combo presses `DOT`, `SPC`, then sets a one shot shift.

+Pressing `Spc` plus a key on the left hand top row will output the function keys `F1` to `F5` for left-hand-only usage.
+(Not shown on image due to reduce clutter.)

 # ⚠️ Experimental Features